BruceHaley/ExportPipelineDefinitions/README.md

 # Export Azure DevOps Pipeline Definitions
-This app traverses all your Azure DevOps pipeline definitions and saves them to a folder on your local drive.
-This lets you search through all your pipelines at once.
+This app traverses all your Azure DevOps pipeline definitions and saves them on your local drive.
+With this setup you can search all your pipelines at once.

 It finds all the pipelines to which you have access in your organization.
 - It saves classic pipelines as .json files and yaml pipelines as .yml files, all organized in a hierarchical folder tree.